JetBrains/kotlin-mobile-docs/topics/add-dependencies.md

 ### Without CocoaPods

 TODO: Check that interop can be configured for ios preset after 1.4 and use it instead of iosX6
+> In Kotlin %kotlinVersion% configuring cinterop dependency for common ios() preset is not yet supported.
+> You should configure cinterops per platform source sets: iOSX64 or iOS
+>
+>
+{type=”note”}

 If you don’t want to use CocoaPods, you can use the cinterop tool to create Kotlin bindings for Objective-C or Swift declarations.
 With such declarations, you will be able to call them from Kotlin code.
 You’ll need to:
 * Download your dependency.